corker/FluentProjections/README.md

 Why?
 ====

-When CQRS and Event Sourcing come in place, we have to deal with event projections or read models.
-In most cases a projection contains a data model prepared for a specific view optimized for querying.
+When CQRS and Event Sourcing come in place, we have to deal with event projections also known as read models.
+In most cases a projection contains a data model prepared for a specific view and optimized for querying.
 To map events onto projections we use so called event denormalizers.
-An implementation for a denormalizer usually is trivial but it's time consuming and code is very similar from one denormalizer to another.
+Implementation for denormalizers is a trivial and time consuming task.

 What?
 ====